MicrosoftDocs/entra-docs/docs/identity/app-proxy/conceptual-sso-apps.md

 ## Publish the on-premises application with application proxy

 Before you provide SSO for on-premises applications, enable application proxy and install a connector.
 Learn more about [how to prepare your on-premises environment, install and register a connector, and test the connector](application-proxy-add-on-premises-application.md).
 Once you have the connector set up, follow these steps to publish your new application with application proxy.
-For other settings not mentioned, refer to the [Add an on-premises app to Microsoft Entra ID](application-proxy-add-on-premises-application.md#add-an-on-premises-app-to-azure-ad) section in the tutorial.

 1. With the application still open in the Microsoft Entra admin center, select **application proxy**.
 Provide the **Internal URL** for the application.
 If you're using a custom domain, you also need to upload the TLS/SSL certificate for your application.
    > [!NOTE]